Here at Getting Married in Denmark, we’ve created this comprehensive guide to the documents required to get married in Denmark.

 Denmark welcomes people from all nations, and we think this is pretty awesome!

-You can get married here even though you’re not a citizen or a resident.
+You can get married in Denmark even though you’re not a Danish citizen or a resident.

-It’s no problem if you have a tourist visa, or work visa, as long as you can enter the country, you can still get married in Denmark.
+It’s no problem if you have a Visa, permit, or use your visa free days.
+As long as you legally enter the country, you can get married in Denmark.

 Once we have all the documents from the couple, we work very quickly to process your application and then we usually receive your approval within a week.

-Although we do advise our couples that it can sometimes take up to 4 weeks depending on how busy the Agency of Family Law is at that point.
+Although we do advise our couples that it can sometimes take up to 4 weeks depending on how busy the Agency of Family Law is at that point, it can be much quicker than this.

 When we receive your approval, we then need to book your appointment and the time this takes varies depending on the town hall.